TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 ## Overview of Proposed Solution

-Considering the specifications and constraints of the BMS subsystem, the Orion BMS 2 (36-cell, 200A version) is well suited as a battery monitoring and management solution for the 30s14p accumulator cells and surrounding accummulator ecosystem.
+Considering the specifications and constraints of the BMS subsystem, the Orion O2 Battery Management System (36-cell, 200A version) is well suited as a battery monitoring and management solution for the 30s14p accumulator cells and surrounding accummulator ecosystem.
 With heatsink, it measures 7.15” W × 6.72” L × 2.37” H and weighs 2.50 lbs (181.6 mm × 170.7 mm × 60.2 mm, 1.13 kg).

-The Orion BMS 2 is capable of managing all critical functions of the battery packs and accumulator system.
+The Orion 2 BMS is capable of managing all critical functions of the battery packs and accumulator system.
 It supports real-time monitoring of cell voltages every 25–40 ms and current sampling at 8 ms, enabling rapid fault detection.
 It accommodates up to 180 V nominal system voltage, with a cell voltage measurement range of 0.5 V to 5.0 V and a maximum voltage sensing error of just 0.25%, ensuring precise electrical measurements.
 It enforces thermal safety with thermistor accuracy of +/-1°C and performs passive cell balancing with a balancing current of 200 mA to maintain voltage uniformity.

 It meets system integration needs through CANbus communication, supporting seamless interfacing with the motor controller.
 The Orion 2 BMS is also equipped with galvanic isolation up to 2.5 kVrms between cell taps and chassis, and offers open-drain digital outputs rated to 30 V and 175 mA continuous sink current.